Natural ● Sustainable ● Low-Maintenance ● Beautiful

 - A Weed-Free Start

 Of course, this is not everything that needs to be taken into consideration when you put in a landscape.
 However, without these basic elements, you are setting yourself up for extra maintenance (or even failure) right from the start.
-Other, important and more-specific elements will surely be considered, depending on your space (for example: erosion control, pest/disease prevention, etc.).
+Other important elements will surely be considered, depending on your space (for example: erosion control, pest/disease prevention, etc.).

-Using science-backed information and personal experience, I can coach you through these elements to help you achieve the landscape of your dreams.
+Using science-backed resources and personal experience, I am here to coach you through these elements of success, to help you achieve the landscape of your dreams.

 –I don’t make specific irrigation recommendations.
 You will need a certified irrigation specialist for that.